 - Has there been an external audit of our subprime mortgages?

+In an accelerating world, the most important BIG QUESTIONS change and shift in priority almost every day.
 It’s a possibility that the right question asked in the right way at the right time may have made someone else the richest person in the world, or, prevented a corporate icon from being brought to its knees.
 The perfect question, then, or even just a good question, is truly the director’s most powerful tool.

 Characteristics of the Best Question